Tom Yazzie, Navajo - Sterling Silver

 "You are buying two watch tips.
 The term Watch Tips refers to the two Native American made decorative panels that connect the timepiece to the expansion band.

 "We include at no extra charge an expansion band and the new timepiece pictured here.
-(None of these are sterling silver nor Native American made).
+(Neither of these are sterling silver nor Native American made).
 The timepiece will be running when it leaves here.
 We are selling you the tips only - the timepiece and band are included free of charge, we make no warranty on the timepiece or band.
 With that said, I have never had one of these watches fail me, but then I don't wear my watch in the shower or while doing dishes."

 Opal is a naturally blue stone with interior fracturing of light which results in a play of color.
 Opal is October's birthstone and is believed to make the wearer less self-conscious, thereby encouraging spontaneous action and awakening one's psyche.